SCRT-HQ/VaporShell/docs/glossary/New-VSInspectorResourceGroup.md

----
-layout: glossary
-title: New-VSInspectorResourceGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSInspectorResourceGroup

 ## SYNOPSIS
-Adds an AWS::Inspector::ResourceGroup resource to the template
+Adds an AWS::Inspector::ResourceGroup resource to the template.
+The AWS::Inspector::ResourceGroup resource is used to create Amazon Inspector resource groups.
+A resource group defines a set of tags that, when queried, identify the AWS resources that make up the assessment target.

 ## SYNTAX